By John Salak –

-While the research to date is limited to the positive impact of green teas and exercise on mice, the potential benefits for people could be significant in battling a growing global health problem.
+While the research to date is limited to the positive impact of green teas and exercise on mice, the potential tea benefits for people could be significant in battling a growing global health problem.
 Fatty liver disease is expected to afflict 100 million people by 2030 with no validated therapies on hand to battle the disease.

 “We think the polyphenols in green tea interact with digestive enzymes secreted in the small intestine and partially inhibit the breakdown of carbohydrates, fat and protein in food,” explained Joshua Lambert, associate professor of food science at Penn State.
-This allows the fat to pass through a mouse’s digestive track without absorbing the fat and related calories, opening up possible benefits for people as well.
+This allows the fat to pass through a mouse’s digestive tract without absorbing the fat and related calories, opening up possible benefits for people as well.

-Tufts University added its research backing tea’s punch by announcing that it found older adults who don’t consumer lots of flavonoids, such as berries, apples, pears onions and tea, were twice as likely to develop Alzheimer’s disease and related dementias than those who did.
+Tufts University added its research backing tea’s punch by announcing that it found older adults who don’t consume lots of flavonoids, such as berries, apples, pears onions and tea, were twice as likely to develop Alzheimer’s disease and related dementias than those who did.